tmknom/git-push-action/README.md

 ## Description

 This action commits changes made during the workflow run and pushes them to a remote repository.
-It supports specifying a branch name, a start point, and allows creating empty commits.
+It supports specifying a branch name, a start point, multi-line commit messages, and allows creating empty commits.

 ## Usage